 Surface Mount Technology (SMT) is a common practice for many electronics manufacturers.
 It is similar to using through-hole pins, but solders the components directly onto the surface of the PCB.
 Again, our datasheets contain the appropriate Dimensional Specifications for PCB design.

 These motors allow for easy retrofitting to products because they do not require any modification to the enclosure, and can be simply mounted on a PCB.
 Their small size makes can help tight space requirements.
 EMC performance can be superior to leaded components because a suppression capacitor can be placed extremely close to the motor terminals.
 For large production runs, they are very labour efficient and can be supplied in reels for assembly.

 As for all SMT components, users must stick to the Reflow Temperature guide profile as they can be sensitive to heat.
 Whilst their small size makes them ideal for crowded PCBs, those requiring large vibrations may need a larger motor.

 Adhesive Pad on Coin Motors

-These adhesive pads are simple and strong, and do not require any additional brackets or accessories to secure them.
+These adhesive pads are simple and strong and do not require any additional brackets or accessories to secure them.
 Most coin vibrating motors have leads for flexible power connections, but some spring pad connector types are also available.
-Their low profile and easy mounting makes them ideal for retrofitting to add vibration features to existing products or for last minute design changes.
+Their low profile and easy mounting make them ideal for retrofitting to add vibration features to existing products or for last-minute design changes.

 Adhesives for Non-Coin Motors